 The ‘Oh S**t…’ Moment

 We’ve all had that ‘oh s**t’ moment!
 That moment when you hit a dune too hard and you know you’re about to get a mouthful of s**t, or when your old man yells your first and middle name you realize you’re about to get the drill sergeant treatment.
 Your neck catches fire and your ass tightens like a pin.
-Both events your life was never in assured danger.
+Both events in your life were never in assured danger.
 Sure it may have felt like that but death was only a possibility.
-Now imagine how you’ll feel when you know danger is eminent.
-In this article we are going to review several possibilities, or scenarios that could arise after the s**t hits the fan, while providing a few default responses to scenarios not listed.
+Now imagine how you’ll feel when you know danger is imminent.
+In this article, we are going to review several possibilities or scenarios that could arise after the s**t hits the fan, while providing a few default responses to scenarios not listed.

 Dynamic Preparedness leans heavily on you, the prepper, assuming all responsibility for the outcome.
-The list of unexpected happenings in this article only show you examples of how you could respond as a matter of abstraction, providing mental insight to how you could respond.
+The list of unexpected happenings in this article only shows you examples of how you could respond as a matter of abstraction, providing mental insight into how you could respond.
 When training for dynamic preparedness there are two areas to focus on;

-REACTION TIMING — You brain is an amazing thing; sights, sounds, and smells that are associated with danger will trigger your brain’s amygdala (Fear HQ) to respond lightning quick.
-Here’s the problem, that lightning quick reaction to danger could get you killed!
-It is a fact when we are stressed out, or afraid we will become indecisive (choke up or freeze), erratic (going left when you should of went right), or short-sighted (short term gain, long term pain).
+REACTION TIMING — Your brain is an amazing thing; sights, sounds, and smells that are associated with danger will trigger your brain’s amygdala (Fear HQ) to respond lightning quick.
+Here’s the problem, that lightning-quick reaction to danger could get you killed!
+It is a fact when we are stressed out, or afraid we will become indecisive (choke up or freeze), erratic (going left when you should of went right), or short-sighted (short-term gain, long-term pain).